Corporate Services Contact Us

 Table of Contents

 Did COVID-19 make you work overtime to save that job?
 Were you paid a single penny for those overtime hours in addition to the regular wages?
-The answer might be negative and this fact reflects the want of overtime laws for salaried employees.
-There are several workplaces which are subjects of labour law on overtime in India.
-Whether the central or state government is empowered to decide the applicable overtime payment rules is provided in such legislations.
+The answer might be negative, and this fact reflects the lack of overtime laws for salaried employees.
+There are several workplaces which are subject to labour law on overtime in India.
+Whether the central or state government is empowered to decide the applicable overtime payment rules is provided in such legislation.
 One should take note of the fact related to state laws that the overtime rules in Gujarat may not be identical to the overtime payment rules in Maharashtra or any other state.
 Know more about labour law on overtime in India.

 Overtime Payment Rules in India